subfuzion/appmesh-blog/colorapp/cloudmap/README.md

     {"color":"green", "stats": {"blue":0.67,"green":0.33}}

-This reponse includes the string returned by the colorteller service as well as a histogram ("stats") of all the responses it has received so far.
+This response includes the string returned by the colorteller service as well as a histogram ("stats") of all the responses it has received so far.

-This is a very simple app that is ideal for demonstrating a number of App Mesh features without the complexity of the app itself obfuscating the demo.
+This is a very simple app ideal for demonstrating a number of App Mesh features without the complexity of the app itself obfuscating the demo.
 With just these two nodes, we can demonstrate features like shifting traffic between two versions of the colorteller service.
 For this demo, we are simply demonstrating what the AWS App Mesh configuration for service discovery using AWS Cloud Map looks like so that the gateway service is able to communicate with its backend, the colorteller service.

 The source for these two microservices is in the repo under examples/apps/colorapp/src/gateway and examples/apps/colorapp/src/colorteller.
-These are Go programs and each directory has a script that can be used to build Docker images using the supplied Dockerfile and then push them to an ECR repository in your AWS account.
+These are Go programs and each directory has a script that can be used to build Docker images using the supplied Dockerfile and then pushed to an ECR repository under your AWS account.
 The containerized toolchain builds the Go source so that you don’t have to install or configure anything else on your own computer other than Docker.

 However, for this demo, you won’t need to do even that.
 A copy of each image was also pushed to Docker Hub, an online registry of Docker image repositories and they are publicly available as subfuzion/colorgateway (https://cloud.docker.com/u/subfuzion/repository/docker/subfuzion/colorgateway) and subfuzion/colorteller (https://cloud.docker.com/u/subfuzion/repository/docker/subfuzion/colorteller).
 These images are used as part of the TaskDefinition resource declarations in app.yaml to start the app containers for the colorgateway (https://github.com/aws/aws-app-mesh-examples/blob/master/walkthroughs/howto-servicediscovery-cloudmap/app.yaml#L192)  task and the blue colorteller (https://github.com/aws/aws-app-mesh-examples/blob/master/walkthroughs/howto-servicediscovery-cloudmap/app.yaml#L192) and green colorteller (https://github.com/aws/aws-app-mesh-examples/blob/master/walkthroughs/howto-servicediscovery-cloudmap/app.yaml#L358) tasks.